-Open air concerts, patio seating, group bike rides… in case you haven’t noticed, it’s summer in Buffalo, and with the deluge of outdoor events that begin to fill up your weekend schedule comes the annual tradition of outdoor theater in the form of Shakespeare in Delaware Park.
-Celebrating 40 years of iambic pentameter in the park this summer, SDP is presenting the classic love story of Romeo and Juliet and the hilarious cross-dressing comedy Twelfth Night to its Buffalo audiences.
-Thousands of people from Buffalo and beyond enjoy free Shakespeare every year, but for those who haven’t joined in the fun up ‘til now, here are some tips about how to make the most of your trip to the park!
+Open air concerts, patio seating, bike rides galore… in case you haven’t noticed, it’s summer in Buffalo.
+With the deluge of outdoor events that begin to fill up your weekend schedule comes the annual tradition of outdoor theater in the form of Shakespeare in Delaware Park.

 Next: BYOS- Bring your own seating!
 Unlike a regular theater performance, park shows do not provide seats, only a lovely hill on which to perch.
 If you aren’t fond of dewy shorts and the probability of bugs crawling about your person, bring that old blanket you use for picnics, or that beach chair you use for watching your landlord mow the lawn.
 Anything you use will help you keep comfortable and enjoying the show, rather than brushing ants off your knees, and it will also help you claim your hill spot if you have to leave it for a bathroom break.

-Now both shows run Tuesday through Sunday for four weeks each, so there are plenty of opportunities for you to make a memorable night (or several memorable nights) of this fabulous event.
-Try going on a busy Friday night when as many as 800 people pile together for a good view and park passersby wander in and out; or check out a quieter Wednesday evening to relax and break up the week.
-It’s a cheap and unique date (especially Romeo and Juliet), a family friendly show, and it might just end up being the highlight of your season!
+Shakespeare in Delaware Park is the perfect cheap and unique date, a family friendly show (albiet longer then the average small child can sit still and possibly confusing), and it might just end up being the highlight of your summer season!
 So perhaps most importantly, bring friends to share the experience with.
-And second most importantly, bring a little cash to donate to the company (they’ll visit your picnic blanket at intermission, don’t you worry) so that Shakespeare in Delaware Park can continue providing quality classic theatre for another 40 years!
+And second most importantly, bring a little cash to donate to the company (they’ll visit your picnic blanket at intermission, don’t you worry) so that Shakespeare in Delaware Park can continue providing quality classic theatre for years to come!